Skip to footer content

 $vbLabelText $csharpLabel

-The Ghostscript GPL approach requires locating the external gsdll64.dll, creating a GhostscriptVersionInfo object, and using 1-indexed page numbers.
-IronPDF's ToBitmap() method provides a clean, single-line approach with no external dependencies.
-Note the page indexing difference: Ghostscript GPL uses 1-indexed pages while IronPDF uses 0-indexed (standard .NET convention).
+The Ghostscript approach requires locating the external gsdll64.dll, creating a GhostscriptVersionInfo object, and iterating pages with 1-indexed page numbers.
+IronPDF's RasterizeToImageFiles writes every page in a single call with a glob output pattern and an explicit DPI: parameter, with no external native dependency.
+Note that when you do work with page indices, Ghostscript uses 1-indexed pages while IronPDF uses 0-indexed pages (standard .NET convention).

 Example 3: Merge PDF Files